Sexual Personae

 Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson is a 1990 work about sexual decadence in Western literature and the visual arts by scholar Camille Paglia, in which she addresses major artists and writers such as Donatello, Sandro Botticelli, Leonardo da Vinci, Edmund Spenser, William Shakespeare, Johann Wolfgang von Goethe, Samuel Taylor Coleridge, Lord Byron, Emily Brontë, and Oscar Wilde.
-Following Friedrich Nietzsche, Paglia argues that the primary conflict in Western culture is between the binary forces of the Apollonian and Dionysian, Apollo being associated with order and symmetry, and Dionysus with chaos, disorder, and nature.
-The book became a bestseller, received critical reviews from numerous feminist scholars, and was praised by numerous literary critics.
+Following Friedrich Nietzsche, Paglia argues that the primary conflict in Western culture is between the binary forces of the Apollonian and Dionysian, Apollo being associated with order, symmetry, culture, rationality, and sky, and Dionysus with disorder, chaos, nature, emotion, and earth.
+The book became a bestseller, and was praised by numerous literary critics, although it also received critical reviews from numerous feminist scholars.

 Background

-By Paglia's own account, the ancestor of Sexual Personae was a book on aviator Amelia Earhart that she began to write in high school.
 Paglia's discovery of Simone de Beauvoir's The Second Sex in 1963 inspired her to write a book larger in scope.
 Sexual Personae began to take shape in essays Paglia wrote in college between 1964 and 1968.
 The title was inspired by Ingmar Bergman's film Persona, which Paglia saw on its American release in 1968.
 The book was finished in 1981, but was rejected by seven major New York publishers before being released by Yale University Press in 1990.
 Paglia credits editor Ellen Graham with securing Yale's decision to publish the book.
 Sexual Personae's original preface was removed at the Yale editors' suggestion because of the book's extreme length, but was later published in Paglia's essay collection Sex, Art, and American Culture (1992).

 Paglia describes Sexual Personae's method as psychoanalytic and acknowledges a debt to Sigmund Freud and Carl Jung.
 Her other major influences were Sir James George Frazer's The Golden Bough (1890), Jane Harrison's Prolegomena to the Study of Greek Religion (1903), Oswald Spengler's The Decline of the West (1918), D. H. Lawrence's Women in Love (1920), Sándor Ferenczi's Thalassa (1924), the works of literary critics G. Wilson Knight and Harold Bloom, Erich Neumann's The Great Mother (1955) and The Origins and History of Consciousness (1949), Kenneth Clark's The Nude (1956), Gaston Bachelard's The Poetics of Space (1958), Norman O. Brown's Life Against Death (1959) and Love's Body (1966), and Leslie Fiedler's Love and Death in the American Novel (1960).
 Paglia also acknowledges astrology as an influence.

 Paglia said of the book, "It was intended to please no one and to offend everyone.
 The entire process of the book was to discover the repressed elements of contemporary culture, whatever they are, and palpate them.
 One of the main premises was to demonstrate that pornography is everywhere in major art.
 Art history as written is completely sex free, repressive and puritanical.
 I want precision and historical knowledge, but at the same time, I try to zap it with pornographic intensity."